exaquark/docs/sdk/calculating-distances.md

 # Helpers

-exaquark-js comes with a series of helpers.
+`exaquark-js` comes with helpers for many of the more difficult functions.
 To use any of these you can import them:

 ```
 import exaQuarkHelpers from 'exaquark-js/helpers'